openshift/enhancements/guidelines/enhancement_template.md

   - "/enhancements/our-past-effort.md"
 ---

+Start by filling out this header template with metadata for this enhancement.

+* `reviewers`: This can be anyone that has an interest in this work.

+* `approvers`: All enhancements must be approved, but the appropriate people to approve a given enhancement depends on its scope.
+If an enhancement is limited in scope to a given team or component, then a peer or lead on that team or pillar is an appropriate approver.
+If an enhancement captures something more broad in scope, then a member of the OpenShift architects team or someone they delegate would be appropriate.
+Examples would be something that changes the definition of OpenShift in some way, adds a new required dependency, or changes the way customers are supported.
+Use your best judgement to determine the level of approval needed.
+If you’re not sure, just leave it blank and ask for input during review.

 # Neat Enhancement Idea

 This is the title of the enhancement.
 Keep it simple and descriptive.
 A good